lmullen/jsr/_source/issues/vol14/webb.markdown

 needed to dig to the grassroots to determine the depth and breadth of community support for racial reform.

 *Fight Against Fear* covers a regionwide canvas that contains many points of detail but still necessarily relies on broad brushstrokes.
 Although I travelled to more than twenty archives in ten different states (as someone who has never learned to drive, the vagaries of American public transport was one of my severest culture shocks), there are large areas of the South, especially the border-states, which receive little or no mention.
-Other scholars have filled in some of these lacunae, most notably Raymond Mohl, Leonard Rogoff, and Bryan Stone, who have respectively produced studies of Miami, North Carolina and Texas.
+Other scholars have filled in some of these lacunae, most notably Raymond Mohl, Leonard Rogoff, and Bryan Stone, who have respectively produced studies of Miami, North Carolina and Texas.[^3]

 One development that has not occurred during the last decade is the integration of the southern Jewish experience into the narrative of the